steffenbb/WatchBuddy/README.md

 ### Missing Recommendations?
 - First startup takes ~2 minutes to load candidates

+---

+## 🐳 Docker: Local vs Server and Versioning

+- Use `docker-compose.yml` for server/production; it points to published images (`lsdking101/*`).
+- Use `docker-compose.override.yml` locally to build images from source while keeping server deploys clean.
+- The override file is automatically picked up by `docker compose` when present locally and is ignored by remote builds via `.dockerignore`.

+### CI Releases
+- On pushes to `main`, GitHub Actions builds and pushes Docker images for backend and frontend with tags:
+    - `latest`
+    - date-based version (e.g., `v2025.10.15.123`)
+    - short commit SHA
+- Pushing a git tag like `v1.2.3` will use that semantic version for image tags.

+Images include labels `org.opencontainers.image.version` and `org.opencontainers.image.revision`, and both Dockerfiles accept `APP_VERSION` and `GIT_SHA` build args.
 - Check logs: `docker logs watchbuddy-backend-1 --tail 100`
 - Try forcing a full sync: Click list → "Sync" button